-Individuals who want to permanently reside in the United States and possibly become US Citizens in the future.
+Options to permanently reside as permanent residents (green card holders) in the United States and possibly become US Citizens in the future.

-- an unmarried son or daughter of a US Citizen
+- an unmarried son or daughter (not a minor) of a US Citizen

 - Spouse and minor child of a permanent resident